anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 --- abstract

-This document defines a strategy to securely assign a Pledge to an Owner using an artifact signed, directly or indirectly, by the Pledge's manufacturer.
+This document defines a strategy to securely assign a candidate device (Pledge) to an  Owner using an artifact signed, directly or indirectly, by the Pledge's manufacturer.
 This artifact is known as a "Voucher".